loot/loot/docs/app/usage/initialisation.rst

 - the parent directory of the current working directory (e.g. if LOOT is at ``Skyrim Special Edition\LOOT\LOOT.exe`` next to ``Skyrim Special Edition\SkyrimSE.exe``)
 - the game's non-store-specific Registry key
 - the install location given in the Epic Games Launcher's manifest files
-- the install locations used by newer versions of the Microsoft Store and Xbox apps, checking each drive in the order they're listed by Windows
+- the install locations used by the Xbox app, checking each drive in the order they're listed by Windows
-- the install locations used by older versions of the Microsoft Store and Xbox apps, checked using the packages' Registry keys.

 The detected games are merged with the configured game settings, primarily by comparing the detected and configured game install paths.
 Any detected games that did not have matching configuration get new settings entries added for them.
 If multiple copies of a single game are detected, each instance is named differently in LOOT's settings to help differentiate between them.